 The wine has a bright translucent blush appearance with fine bubbles that persist.
-It has a crisp attractive nose with fresh strawberry and watermelon, an excellent structure with good mouth feel, crisp fruit on the palate with a slightly savory and long lasting finish.
+It has a crisp attractive nose with fresh strawberry and watermelon, an excellent structure with good mouth feel, crisp fruit on the palate with a slightly savoury and long lasting finish.
 It is rather moreish!
+Currently available.

 Planted on the middle slope with a northeasterly aspect and good drainage, the chocolate-clay on limestone contributes to the vibrant fruit we produced from this block.
 About 20% of the juice is barrel fermented, the rest in stainless steel.
 The wines undergo malolactic fermentation in French and American oak and are aged for 12-16 months.
 About 1/3 new oak is used each year.
-Production is about 4,000 bottles per year.
-Typically medium to dark red colours with blackberries, chocolate, tobacco and Hunter sweet leather characters.
+Typically medium to dark red colours with blackberries, chocolate, tobacco and Hunter sweet tar & leather characters.
 The tannins are soft and round with lingering taste.
 The wines reflect the seasons being more intense in dry years.

 The noble grape of Italy – Sangiovese has proved very successful in our vineyard for its flavours and style.
 The climate is warm during the growing season and can rain at harvest time just like Tuscany!
-A late ripening variety, it is heavy bearing and requires crop thinning at Veraison.
-This helps the maturation and concentration of flavours.
-The green berries removed are pressed to make Verjus, a traditional condiment for salads and cooking.
+Catherine Di’M Sangiovese/Merlot Blend made in a Super Tuscan style, a perfect match with any meal.
 Saphira Sangiovese produced only in the best years, this wine is aged in 30% new oak and the remainder in old oak barrels.
 It is bottled after one year and held for another year before release.
-The wine is medium ruby in colour with aromas of blackberries, cherries and redcurrant.
+They are medium body reds, ruby in colour with aromas of blackberries, cherries and redcurrant.
 The tannins are soft, dry and persistent.
 Recommended with spicy sauced pasta and mild tasting red meats.
+Currently out of Stock.

 Made from rich ripe Shiraz grapes.
 The fermentation is arrested at a Beaume of 9 with the addition of Brandy and pure alcohol.
 The must is aged on the lees and racketed at six months.
 The wine is bottled unfiltered to obtain maximum flavours.
 Recommended to enjoy in front of a log fire with cheese and good company.

-From our first vintage at Tintilla Estate in 1997 we decided to make a small quantity of Fortified wine to sell initially as a vintage style but we also put aside some of this rich fruity wine for extended ageing & blending in a “solera” , composed of vintages going back some 15 yrs.
+From our first vintage at Tintilla Estate in 1997 we decided to make a small quantity of Fortified wine to sell initially as a vintage style but we also put aside some of this rich fruity wine for extended ageing & blending in a “solera” , composed of vintages going back some 21 yrs plus.